fxboxed/eugo/content/czechia/cities/cesky -krumlov/_index.md

 As you approach, take a moment to appreciate the architecture and the rich past embedded in every stone.

-A standout feature is its [stunning views](https://www.thetravelinpink.com/cesky-krumlov/) of the town's winding streets and red-roofed houses.
+A standout feature is its stunning view of the town's winding streets and red-roofed houses.

 Don't miss the _quaint_ carvings and intricate details that have survived centuries of change.